Caleb-Kronstad/Bonfire/README.md

   3. Run ```Scripts/Linux-Run.sh```
     - Executable location: ```Build/Binaries/linux-x86_64/Debug/Project/Project```

+  IMPORTANT: If you plan to build via CMake (recommended if using an IDE like CLion) you will need to use the ```cmake``` flag when running all 3 shell scripts listed above.
+Premake is the default but you can also specify using the ```premake``` flag
+  * If using Premake (default):
+    - ./Linux-Setup premake
+    - ./Linux-Build premake
+    - ./Linux-Run premake
+  * If using CMake:
+    - ./Linux-Setup cmake
+    - ./Linux-Build cmake
+    - ./Linux-Run cmake

 ## Build System

-  Bonfire uses Premake5 for cross-platform project generation Currently only the Debug config works properly
+  Bonfire uses Premake5 and CMake for cross-platform project generation Currently only the Debug config works properly, though you are welcome to try Dist and Release

 <p align="center">
   <img src="Docs/bonfire-animation.gif" alt="Bonfire Engine Demo">